Write HTML, PDF, ePub, and Kindle books with R Markdown

 by Yihui Xie, J. J. Allaire, Garrett Grolemund

 The first official book authored by the core R Markdown developers that provides a comprehensive and accurate reference to the R Markdown ecosystem.
 With R Markdown, you can easily create reproducible data analysis reports, presentations, dashboards, interactive applications, books, dissertations, websites, and journal articles, while enjoying the simplicity of Markdown and the great power of R and other languages.
-Coleman 502 Stove Burner Grate 501A5101
+Ceramic ashtray with lid in the scandinavian style

 by Colin Gillespie, Robin Lovelace